Chas Brownlow: Football

-Following his playing career, Brownlow spent many years as an administrator.
-He was the Geelong Football Club secretary from 1885 to 1923, a year before his death.
-He served as Geelong's delegate on the Victorian Football League board from 1902 until 1922, and in that capacity as the VFL's vice-president and delegate to the Australasian Football Council from 1911 until 1916, and as chairman of the permit and umpires committee from 1911 until 1922.
+Brownlow served as Geelong's delegate on the Victorian Football League board from 1902 until 1922, and in that capacity as the VFL's vice-president and delegate to the Australasian Football Council from 1911 until 1916, and as chairman of the permit and umpires committee from 1911 until 1922.
 In addition to this, he was caretaker president of the VFL in 1918 and 1919.
 He became president of the Australasian Football Council in 1919, and served in that position until his death.